KDAB/cxx-qt/book/src/internal/build.md

 Firstly `cxx-qt-build` uses CXX to generate C++ sources for the project's Rust source files into a well known location for CMake (`target/cxx-qt-gen/`).

-Then `cxx-qt-build` writes any static headers (such as CXX headers) and `QQmlExtensionPlugin` generated code to the same folder.
+Then `cxx-qt-build` writes any static headers (such as CXX headers) to the same folder.

 Next it uses the strings `QT_TYPES_HEADER`, `QT_TYPES_SOURCE`, and `QT_TYPES_CXX_JSON` (which represents multiple files) from `cxx-qt-lib` to write the C++ source files into a well known